 A. Well, er, ah, umm--kinda.
 The cartridge cases themselves are effectively identical with the exception that the NATO specification rounds (those marked with the NATO "cross in circle" mark) have substantially thicker cases than the commercial variety and slightly different tolerances on some dimensions .
 They are thus able to withstand stretching better when fired in loose chambered military weapons (done for reliability purposes).
 There is a pressure specification difference though.

-Thus commercial ammunition may over stress military firearms and coupled with the thinner commercial brass and the larger GI chamber may result in case rupture.
+Thus commercial ammunition may over stress military firearms and their gas systems and coupled with the thinner commercial brass and the larger GI chamber may result in case rupture.

 The NATO specs for the cartridge case dimensions reference different datum points for some measurements but these can be interpolated.
 Base diameter specifications .2" from the base of the rim are approximately .4706" - .006" for NATO specifications and .4703" -.008" for SAAMI.
 The specifications for the diameter at the shoulder of the case is difficult to compute as it is at the intersection of two datum lines but would probably be slightly larger (.4543" -.006 by my interpolation) than the SAAMI specification of .4540" +/- 0 at 1.450" from the base of the case.
 SAAMI gives the case to shoulder length from the base to the .400" datum on the shoulder as 1.627" - 1.634" while the NATO spec is 1.628" - 1.634".
 However, I have gauged many military rounds as being well under the minimum specification, especially non-US military surplus.
 (After all it was surplused for a reason.)